Before you decide

 Thinking about retirement, but unsure what to do next?

-When retirement feels closer — or already here — but clarity hasn’t arrived in the way you expected.
+But clarity hasn’t arrived in the way you expected.

 Before taking your pension: is now the right time?

-For people facing pension decisions that feel urgent, complex, or heavier than they look on paper.
+For people facing pension decisions that feel urgent.

 Sold your business — and unsure what comes next?

-For those who’ve completed a sale and are now facing decisions about money, work, and what the next chapter actually looks like.
+For those who’ve completed a sale and are now facing decisions about money.

-After a death, decisions often arrive before clarity
+After a death, decisions often arrive before clarity.